-A provision shall be recognised when:

-- (a) an agency has a present obligation (legal or constructive) as a result of a past event; - (b) it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation; and - (c) a reliable estimate can be made of the amount of the obligation.
+(P) Guidance - Provisions (recognition) AASB 137.14 A provision shall be recognised when: (a) an agency has a present obligation (legal or constructive) as a result of a past event; (b) it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation; and (c) a reliable estimate can be made of the amount of the obligation.
 If these conditions are not met, no provision shall be recognised.

-In rare cases it is not clear whether there is a present obligation.
+AASB 137.15 In rare cases it is not clear whether there is a present obligation.
 In these cases, a past event is deemed to give rise to a present obligation if, taking account of all available evidence, it is more likely than not that a present obligation exists at the end of the reporting period.

-For a liability to qualify for recognition there must be not only a present obligation but also the probability of an outflow of resources embodying economic benefits to settle that obligation.
+AASB 1060.154 For a liability to qualify for recognition there must be not only a present obligation but also the probability of an outflow of resources embodying economic benefits to settle that obligation.
 For the purpose of AASB 137 Provisions, Contingent Liabilities and Contingent Assets, an outflow of resources or other event is regarded as probable if the event is more likely than not to occur, that is, the probability that the event will occur is greater than the probability that it will not.
 Where it is not probable that a present obligation exists, an agency discloses a contingent liability, unless the possibility of an outflow of resources embodying economic benefits is remote.

-Guidance - Provisions (disclosures)

-AASB 137.84-85

-For each class of provision, an agency shall disclose:

-- (a) the carrying amount at the beginning and end of the period; - (b) additional provisions made in the period, including increases to existing provisions; - (c) amounts used (that is, incurred and charged against the provision) during the period; - (d) unused amounts reversed during the period; and - (e) the increase during the period in the discounted amount arising from the passage of time and the effect of any change in the discount rate.

-Comparative information is not required.

-An agency shall disclose the following for each class of provision:

-- (a) a brief description of the nature of the obligation and the expected timing of any resulting outflows of economic benefits; and - (b) an indication of the uncertainties about the amount or timing of those outflows.
-Where necessary to provide adequate information, an agency shall disclose the major assumptions made concerning future events.

-Exemptions

-In extremely rare cases, disclosure of some or all of the information required by AASB 137 Provisions, Contingent Liabilities and Contingent Assets can be expected to prejudice seriously the position of the agency in a dispute with other parties on the subject matter of the provision.
+( Guidance - Provisions (disclosures) AASB 1060.153(a) For each class of provision, an agency shall disclose: (a) the carrying amount at the beginning and end of the period; (b) amounts used (that is, incurred and charged against the provision) during the period; (c) unused amounts reversed during the period; and Comparative information is not required.
+AASB 1060.153(b), (c) An agency shall disclose the following for each class of provision: (a) a brief description of the nature of the obligation and the expected timing of any resulting outflows of economic benefits; and (b) an indication of the uncertainties about the amount or timing of those outflows.
+Exemptions AASB 1060.156 In extremely rare cases, disclosure of some or all of the information required by AASB 137 Provisions, Contingent Liabilities and Contingent Assets can be expected to prejudice seriously the position of the agency in a dispute with other parties on the subject matter of the provision.
 In such cases, an agency need not disclose the information, but shall disclose the general nature of the dispute, together with the fact that, and reason why, the information has not been disclosed.
 Regardless of how sensitive certain information about provisions may be, this exemption from disclosure does not affect the requirement to recognise provisions that satisfy the criteria for recognition set out in AASB 137.

-Contingent Liabilities

-Where a provision and a contingent liability arise from the same set of circumstances, the disclosures in the financial statements should be made in a way that shows the link between the provision and the contingent liability.

-6.9 Other liabilities
+5.7 Other liabilities

 2023 2022

 (\$000) (\$000)

 Current

-Other [describe] - -
+Other [describe] -

-Total current -
+Total current - -

 Non-current

-Other [describe] - -
+Other [describe] -

 Total non-current - -

-Total other liabilities at end of period - -
+Balance at end of period - -